BekajMelos/oms-sensemaking/docs/dev-guide/cookbook/001-new-sensemaker-with-rest-api.md

 ## Problem

-You need to add a new Sensemaker to the OMS Sensemaking Service that includes a REST Interface.
+You need to add a new Sensemaker to the ATOMS Sensemaking Service that includes a REST Interface.